 Mouth breathing in adults may lead to other problems such as snoring and dry mouth.
 It can also worsen asthma and disrupt the oxygen supply to the brain, heart, and other organs.
 Mouth breathers also tend to experience fluctuations in heart rate and blood pressure.

 And if you continually breathe through your mouth, especially at night when there is naturally less saliva, it's not great for your teeth.
-We explain this in more detail in our article about mouth breathing.
+We explain this in more detail in our article about how to stop mouth breathing.

 How to tell if you are a mouth breather